Kris Carr

-Kris Carr (born August 31, 1971) is an American author and wellness activist.
-She documented her battle against epithelioid hemangioendothelioma in her documentary film Crazy Sexy Cancer.
+Kris Carr (born August 31, 1971) is an American author, alternative cancer treatment advocate and entrepreneur who promotes the alkaline diet.
+She is the founder of the Inner Circle Wellness online community and is a member of Oprah's SuperSoul 100.

-She wrote the New York Times bestsellers Crazy Sexy Diet and Crazy Sexy Kitchen, focusing on plant-based eating.
-She has been featured in numerous media outlets from The New York Times to Oprah.

 Early life

 Carr grew up in Pawling, New York and attended the Wooster School in Danbury, Connecticut.
 She attended the School of Performing Arts in New Milford, Connecticut, where she studied dance and Italian.
 After high school, Carr attended Sarah Lawrence College and later Marymount Manhattan College where she majored in English Literature and Art History.